 - 4. Additional steps CoC is taking to ensure people can access housing and other resources, including: - a.
-Increased access to identification-Assisting people experiencing homelessness with access to identification documents they need is a core component of the work of the CoC's primary outreach providers.
-With the increase in the CoC's outreach capacity through the Coordinated Access System (CAS) Coordinated Access Navigator (CAN) Team, along with City and County of Sacramento and other local increases in investments in outreach, the CoC will be able to increase access to identification. - b.
-Providing housing navigation resources- In 2021, the CoC launched the precursor to its Coordinated Access System (CAS), the Rapid Access Problem-Solving (RAPS) pilot.
-This system-wide initiative contracted with the local 2-1-1 system to create a centralized point of access to increase resource accessibility for anyone in a housing crisis that could benefit from problem-solving/diversion support including one-time financial assistance.
-Through the pilot, 2-1-1 hired additional staff and created a triage assessment tool to standardize the process of directing households to appropriate resources.
-These additional resources enabled same-day assessment and linkage to services.
-During the first year of the RAPS pilot, 2-1-1 received a total of 13,231 calls with over 6,000 of those calls requesting shelter services.
-Concurrent with the RAPS pilot, the CoC and 2-1-1 also partnered to make the assessment for coordinated entry into permanent housing available immediately by phone.
-Prior to implementation of the phone-based assessment, people experiencing homelessness waited an average of a year-and-a-half to two years for connection to assessment, longer for provision of services or housing following assessment.
+Increased access to identification- Assisting people experiencing homelessness with access to identification documents they need is a core component of the work of the CoC's primary outreach providers.
+With the increase in the CoC's outreach capacity through the Coordinated Access System (CAS) Coordinated Access Navigator (CAN) Team, along with City and County of Sacramento and other local increases in investments in outreach, the CoC will be able to increase access to identification. - Providing housing navigation services- The CoC has made two recent investments to increase access to housing navigation services.

+i.
+RAPS